yencli/slurm-web/doc/installation.rst

   # You can set here an access control list for each view of the dashboard for
   # this cluster.
   # This feature requires authentication to be enabled.
-  # For each view, you can give a list of groups (whose names are prefixed by @)
+  # For each view, you can give a list of roles (prefixed by @) to define who
-  # and logins, to define who can access to this view.
+  # can access to this view.
-  # If no ACL is provided for a view, so every authenticated user can access to
+  # If no ACL is provided for a view, every authenticated user can access to
   # this view.
-  # i.e. ``jobs = @admin,pierre`` implies that the jobs view will be available
+  # i.e. ``jobs = @admin`` implies that the jobs view will be available only
-  # only for every user from the group 'admin', and the user with 'pierre' as
+  # for every user which has role of 'admin'.
-  # login.
   # If you give an empty value for an entry (i.e. ``jobs =``), the corresponding
   # view will not be accessible for anybody.
   #